 Whether it's the most intimate choral polyphony, the flirt of classical strings, or

 an orchestral barrage of adventure and tragedy; Dave is waiting.
 Listen here.

 From a whisper to a roar.

-He'll work with samples if he has to, but the best moments come from hearing great musicians planting a glorious flag in the earth of a piece and making it their own.
+Increasingly disillusioned with samples, Dave prefers hearing great musicians and singers planting a flag in the earth of a piece and making it their own.
 His music ranges from the beautiful and intimate, the achingly sad, the whimsical and the thunderously exciting; if not watched like a hawk he'll probably attempt to combine all four.

 Unsurprisingly, Dave's inspirations include John Williams, David Arnold, Michael Giacchino, Jessica Curry, John Debney, Danny Elfman, James Horner, Grant Kirkhope, Mozart, and Thomas Tallis.